amolenk/dapr-hands-on/Assignment05/step-by-step.md

 1. Open the file `Assignment04/src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

-2. Change the code for retrieving vehicle information at the beginning of the `VehicleEntry` method:
+2. Change the code for retrieving vehicle information at the beginning of the `VehicleEntry` method in this file:

    ```csharp
     // get vehicle details